appliedbinf/el_gato/README.md

 ## stdout (MLST profile)

-MLST profile is written as a tab-delimited table with the headings `Sample  ST flaA   pilE asd   mip mompS   proA  neuA_neuAH`.
+MLST profile is written as a tab-delimited table with the headings `Sample  ST flaA   pilE asd   mip mompS   proA  neuA_neuAH` (headings included if el_gato.py is run with -e).
 The sample column contains the user-provided or inferred sample name.
 The ST column contains the overall sequence type of the sample.
 The remaining columns contain the allele number of the corresponding gene.

 The ST column can contain two kinds of values.
 If the identified MLST corresponds to a profile found in the database, the corresponding number is given.
 If no matching MLST profile is found, "NF" is reported.